Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Event Processing for DNNs

-The Surface of Active Event (SAE) was first proposed in ~\cite{SAE}.
-It maps the event streams to a time-dependent surface and tracks the activity around the spatial location of $e_i$, as shown in Fig.~\ref{fig:evenr-representation}(b).
-The time surface of the $i$-th event $e_i$ can be formulated as a spatial operator acting on the neighbouring region of $e_i$.
 However, the timestamps of events monotonically increase, which causes the temporal values in the surface from 0 to infinity~\cite{ChainSAE}.
 Therefore, appropriate normalization approaches are required to preserve the temporal-invariant data representation from raw SAE by mapping the timestamps to $[0,1]$.
-Basic normalization methods are directly applied to time surfaces~\cite{alzugaray2018ace, Hots, N-HAR, time-window}, such as the min-max~\cite{alzugaray2018ace}, time window~\cite{time-window}, \etc. As shown in Fig.~\ref{fig:timesurfacevis}, an inappropriate parameter of the normalization methods leads to information loss.
-For instance, a too-small time interval makes the pattern (watch) unrecognizable (Fig.~\ref{fig:timesurfacevis}(b), (c), and (d)).
-By contrast, a too-large parameter introduces undistinguishable problems (Fig.\ref{fig:timesurfacevis}(l), (m), and (n)).
-Only the properly tuned parameter approximately brings the pattern (watch) back in Fig.~\ref{fig:timesurfacevis}(b), (h), and (I).
+Basic normalization methods are directly applied to time surfaces~\cite{alzugaray2018ace, Hots, time-window}, such as the min-max~\cite{alzugaray2018ace}, time window~\cite{time-window}, \etc.

 All these above normalization methods rely on empirical parameter tuning, leading to additional computational costs.
 To avoid this problem, sort normalization is employed by Alzugaray \etal ~\cite{alzugaray2018ace} to sort all the timestamps within an SAE at each pixel.
 However, though this method alleviates the dependence on parameter tuning, the by-product of time complexity impedes the whole procedure's efficiency.
-To build an efficient SAE and achieve robust speed-invariant characteristics, Manderscheid \etal ~\cite{SITS} introduced a normalization scheme to obtain the Speed Invariant Time Surface (SITS).

-Obviously, as shown in Fig~\ref{fig:timesurfacevis} (e), (j), and (o), the SITS is influenced by the constant $r$, and an inappropriate value leads to insufficient representation.
-Thus, it is critical to find the trade-off between time consumption and robustness by fine-tuning the constant $r$.
-Overall, the SITS updates the time surface when a new event is triggered, thus leading to inefficiency in the on-demand tasks.
+To build an efficient SAE and achieve robust speed-invariant characteristics, Manderscheid \etal ~\cite{2019F25} introduced a normalization scheme to obtain the Speed Invariant Time Surface (SITS).
+The SITS updates the time surface of each incoming event according to its neighborhood with the radius $r$.
+Overall, when large $r$ is adopted, the SITS updates the time surface when a new event is triggered, thus leading to inefficiency in the on-demand tasks.
 Lin \etal ~\cite{ChainSAE} suggested solving and alleviating this imbalance between normalization and the number of events by using a chain update strategy.
-The proposed chain SAE is significantly more efficient than other SAE normalization methods and does not rely on parameter tuning, as depicted in Fig~\ref{fig:timesurfacevis} (f).